ARM-software/psa-api/doc/fwu/appendix/sra.rst

       :likelihood: M

    .. mitigations::
      :mitigation:`COMPATIBILITY`. **Transfer** to the firmware creator and implementation: include authenticated device type information in the manifest, and verify it prior to installation.
+Verification must occur within a trusted component.
 The |API| design must enable authentication of firmware manifests, and validation of device type.

    .. residual::
       :impact: H